kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 - Include all references in a section called "References" at the end of the report.
 - This course does not have specific requirements for formatting citations and references.
-- See [Section 4.5](https://bookdown.org/yihui/rmarkdown-cookbook/bibliography.html) of the R Markdown Cookbook to learn about the citation functionality in R Markdown.
+- See [Section 4.5](https://bookdown.org/yihui/rmarkdown-cookbook/bibliography.html) of the R Markdown Cookbook to learn about the citation functionality in R Markdown and [Quarto](https://quarto.org/docs/authoring/footnotes-and-citations.html).

 #### Appendix